Brookview Estates Street Reconstructions IP 19-02

 This improvement project, which is listed in the City’s current 10-year Capital Improvement Plan, is proposed to be funded using a combination of special assessments to benefiting properties, street reconstruction bond proceeds, and storm sewer funds.

-A Public Information Meeting will be held from 5:00 - 6:00 pm on November 8, 2018 for the purpose of explaining the proposed improvements and assessments in more detail, and to gather public input on the project, including any information which should be explored in more detail during development of plans and specifications.
-Staff will present this information to the City Council during the Public Hearing on November 13, 2018.
+A Public Information Meeting was held from 5:00 - 6:00 pm on November 8, 2018 for the purpose of explaining the proposed improvements and assessments in more detail, and to gather public input on the project, including any information which should be explored in more detail during development of plans and specifications.
+Staff presented all pertinent public input to the City Council during the Public Hearing on November 13, 2018.

 The Feasibility Report was completed in-house as part of Staff's normal duties.
 Per the Feasibility Report, the engineer’s opinion of probable project costs is $502,555.46.
 Staff proposes to fund the proposed improvements using a combination of special assessments to benefiting properties, street reconstruction bond funds, and stormwater utility funds, as needed.